 Load Limiting

-Systems become overloaded when usage exceeds the capacity of resources such as CPU, memory, disk, thread pools, and so on.
-Failsafe-go offers several policies that can prevent system overload, including Circuit Breakers, Bulkheads, Rate Limiters, Timeouts, and Caches.
+Systems become overloaded when usage exceeds the capacity of resources such as CPU, memory, disk and network IO, thread pools, and so on.
+Failsafe-go offers several policies that can prevent and sometimes detect system overload, including Adaptive Limiters, Adaptive Throttlers, Circuit Breakers, Bulkheads, Rate Limiters, Timeouts, and Caches.
 We’ll discuss below how these policies differ, and when you might choose one over another.

 Types of Load Limiting